Guide on Getting Around Taiwan

 The slower variation of Taiwan’s intercity rail system offers 241 stations that run along both coasts.
 However, they do not provide service within Taiwan’s Central Mountains.

-While riding these trains, you can purchase bento boxes or souvenirs from train attendants.
+While riding these trains, consider getting bento boxes or souvenirs from train attendants.

 The TRA offers various services or classes that’ll suit the needs of different travelers.
 These classes include: